qbead/qbeadWebsite/content/book/quickstart.md

 ## Contents

 Your kit contains a SpinWheel, a battery, and if you ordered one, a paper copy of the SpinWheel Field Guide.
+It also includes a piece of double stick tape to attach the battery.
 A micro USB cable is needed to charge and program the SpinWheel and is not included with the kit.
 You likely already own a micro USB cable (a Kindle or an old Android smartphone would use such a cable), but you can also buy a micro USB cable online.

 The SpinWheel has four main components: a power source (the battery), a sensor (for motion and magnetic fields), a set of lights (the light emitting diodes, or LEDs), and a micro computer (the brain of the device).